handbook is a brief and concise introduction to linked open data.

 linked data is to mess around with some!

-What we're not covering is the semantic web proper, which
+What we're not covering is the semantic web proper,

-fact: Danny Millum is the nephew of Valerie Fox.
+deduce a new fact: Danny Millum is the nephew of Valerie Fox.

 We hope you enjoy the handbook.